mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 orbit, approximately 45o off the plane of the ecliptic.
 Approximately every 2.5 standard years, Iona comes close enough to Akussanja to have a significant effect on the planet.
-When distant, Akussanja’s hydrosphere is frozen, creating ice caps nearly the
+When distant, Akussanja's hydrosphere is frozen, creating ice caps nearly the

 world over.
-The planet’s abundant sea life is mostly dormant during this period but when Iona is close, its frozen oceans partially melt and the seas come to life.
+The planet's abundant sea life is mostly dormant during this period but when Iona is close, its frozen oceans partially melt and the seas come to life.
 Akussanjan fish hibernate during the cold periods and become active only when they have significant heat from both stars.
-In addition, Iona casts its dim light on what is otherwise Akussanja’s dark side.
+In addition, Iona casts its dim light on what is otherwise Akussanja's dark side.

 The Scout Service maintains a base in the system to observe the unusual Akussanjan life forms.
 IISS scientists believe that studies of the biochemistry of these creatures might have applications in the cryogenics field.
-After failed attempts to involve the Core sector’s Research Stations Beta and Gamma,
+After failed attempts to involve the [[Core sector]] 's Research Stations Beta and Gamma,

 perite